ericpruitt/sshfsexec/README.md

 once after.
 On the first pass, `pre_process_config` is `True` and `False` on the second pass.
 During the first execution, `transargs` will not be populated, and `sshremote` will not yet be set if sshfsexec was run outside of an SSHFS mount.
-A sample configuration script can be found in this directory with the file name "config-sample.py".
+A sample configuration script can be found in this directory with the in the file named "config-sample.py".
 When the script is executed, the following variables are accessible and manipulatable inside the execution context:

 ### pre_process_config ###